OPD services at LNJP and GB Pant hospitals to be closed from Apr 4: Authorities

 The OPD services at the LNJP Hospital and the GB Pant Hospital will be closed from April 4 onwards, Delhi government authorities said on Friday.
 Both these hospitals are among the five facilities in Delhi designated for treatment of COVID-19 patients.

-The decision was taken during a meeting held on Thursday by the Delhi health minister.
-It was decided that OPD services at the LNJP and GB Pant hospitals will be closed, the order issued on Friday said.
+The decision was taken at an emergency meeting held on Thursday by the Delhi health minister.
+It was decided that OPD services at LNJP and GB Pant hospitals will be closed, an order issued on Friday said.

+The order will come into effect from April 4, it said.
+However, medical emergency services at LNJP Hospital will continue from the ground floor of the general emergency wing and all obstetrics and gynaecology services will be from the old Gynaecology Block, the order said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)